jaishakj/Ai-Powered-Video-Summarisation-Multiple-Models/README.md

 python main.py
 ```
-~Click Select Video
+-Click Select Video

-~The application will extract frames, detect objects, and generate captions.
+-The application will extract frames, detect objects, and generate captions.

-~Summarized captions will appear on the GUI.
+-Summarized captions will appear on the GUI.

 ## Headless Mode (optional - CLI)
 ```python